 1977 – 1978

-The title on the cover of the magazine was in bold.
-The designers squeezed the letter “F,” shortening the protruding lines, and at the “R,” they straightened the right leg.
+The title on the magazine’s cover was bold.
+The designers squeezed the letter “F,” shortening the protruding lines and at the “R,” they straightened the right leg.
 The letters were again very closely spaced.

 1978 – 1999

 1978 saw a quantum leap in headline design.
 At that time, a completely different typeface was approved – modern, stylish, elegant.
-Only “F” remained in uppercase, while the rest of the characters were converted to lowercase.
+Only “F” remained in uppercase, while the other characters were converted to lowercase.

 1999 – today